culturesofknowledge/emplaces/design/display.md

 If the contributed data does not already have a well-defined vocabulary, the feature 'type' may, for example, be drawn from a pre-selected subset of the [Getty AAT][10] vocabulary (here, ['Parish Church'][19] and matched, where applicable, with the appropriate [GeoNames feature code][9] so that this this data becomes easier to integrate by other, less granular gazetteers.

-TBA: Create a sample 'related place' record using data on St. Adalbert drawn from the [National Heritage Board of Poland][20] website and add this to the existing draft [Opole sample RDF](/models/20180410-opole-example-data.ttl) file.
+A test 'related place' record on [St. Adalbert Parish Church][21] has been created on WikiData and is being reviewed for inclusion in the [Opole sample RDF](/models/20180410-opole-example-data.ttl).

 ## Related Resources